vicharak-in/shrike_fpga/Docs/Hardware_Quick_start_guide.rst

 GPIO's
 ################

-The Shrike Packed with User IO's I have 23 RP2040 MCU IO's and 14 FPGA IO's all of which are 3.3V compatibe.
+The Shrike Packed with User IO's I have 23 RP2040 MCU IO's and 14 FPGA IO's all of which are 3.3V compatible.
 The Board also has Header for 1.8V , 3.3V Power Rails for power peripherals POWER

 PMOD Connector